 Read more about us at uit.no/helsefak

-The Drug Transport and Delivery Research Group (DTDRG) focuses on pharmaceutical technology as scientific discipline, with particular interests in drug transport across biological membranes, and drug delivery systems as means for improved bioavailability.
-The group aims at gaining a deeper understanding of transport processes of drugs in the body and its inter-relationship with drug delivery systems.
-The aim is the optimization of various drug dosage forms and delivery systems (advanced formulations) destined for oral, parenteral and topical route of drug administration.
+The aim is the optimization of various drug dosage forms and delivery systems (advanced formulations) destined for oral, parenteral, and topical route of drug administration.
 Advanced drug dosage forms and delivery systems should promote the therapeutic effects of the drug and reduce its toxic effects by increasing the amount and persistence of drug in vicinity of target cells and reducing the drug exposure to non-targets cells.
-The group currently consist of two professors, two associate professors, two technicians as well as post doc and PhD students.
+The group currently consist of two professors, two associate professors, two technicians as well as post docs and PhD students.
 The members of the research group are also responsible for courses in pharmaceutics and biopharmaceutics at bachelor, master and PhD level.
 You can learn more about the research group by visiting the Drug Transport and Delivery webpage.

 We strongly encourage career development not only limited to authorship of research manuscripts arising from this work, but also including travel, conferences and collaboration.